vzhang90/Credit_Risk_Analysis/README.md

 > <sub>**Ensemble Classifers code:** [credit_risk_ensemble.ipynb](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_ensemble.ipynb)</sub>

 ## Overview of Analysis
- ***Applying machine learning to solve the challenge of credit card risk, six different techniques will be employed to train and evaluate models with unbalanced classes.***
+ ***This Credit Risk Analysis will apply machine learning through six different techniques to train and evaluate models with unbalanced classes with the purpose in trying to solve the challenge of credit card risk.***

 ### Resampling Models to Predict Credit Risk
 Initially through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will each view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.